 1963: James Brown and the Famous Flames went to #2 on the Billboard pop album chart with Live at the Apollo.
 The album’s success was a surprise to the group’s label, King Records, who initially opposed its release, believing that a live album featuring no new songs would not be profitable.
 It was Brown’s first live album and stayed on the chart for a total of 66 weeks.
 Many record stores, especially in the southeast US, found themselves unable to keep up with the demand, and many radio disc jockeys played both sides in the album in its entirety.

-1964: The Beatles’ first film, the musical comedy A Hard Day’s Night, premiered at the Pavilion Theatre in London where it set records, grossing over $20,000 in the first week.
-Four days later, the film’s soundtrack album of the same name was released.
+1964: The Beatles’ first film, the musical comedy A Hard Day’s Night, premiered at the Pavilion Theatre in London where it grossed a record $20,000 in its first week.
 After the screening, the Beatles, the royal party, and other guests including the Rolling Stones enjoyed a champagne supper party at the Dorchester Hotel, after which some of them adjourned to the Ad Lib Club until the early hours of the morning.
 Four days later, the film’s soundtrack album of the same name was released.

 1967: The Jimi Hendrix Experience began recording “Burning of the Midnight Lamp” at New York’s Mayfair Studio, recording over 30 takes.
 The song was complete the next day with overdubs, including backing vocals from R&B group the Sweet Inspirations, and producer Chas Chandler led the creation of the final mix two weeks later.